-HIV and hepatitis disclosure
+HIV and viral hepatitis disclosure

-There may be times when it’s in your best interests to disclose your status even if you are not legally required to do so.
+Deciding to disclose your HIV or viral hepatitis (hepatitis B or hepatitis C) status is a personal choice.
+There are few situations where you are legally required to disclose your HIV or viral hepatitis status, however, there may be times when it’s in your best interests to disclose your status even if you are not legally required to do so.

-Deciding to disclose your status is a personal choice.
-Think the situation through and discuss with people or organisations you trust, so that you know ahead of time what you want to do and you don’t make spur of the moment decisions.
+Avoid making spur of the moment decisions about disclosure.
+Think the situation through and discuss with people or organisations you trust, so that you know ahead of time what you want to do or say.

 - What if I travel interstate or overseas, do the laws differ?

-- Do I have to disclose my own or my child’s HIV or hepatitis status at their school or child care centre?
+- Do I have to disclose my own or my child’s HIV or viral hepatitis status at their school or child care centre?

 In most situations, no.